-The BHTree data type implements a rose tree where each node can have an arbitrary number of sub-trees.
+The BHTree data-structure implements a rose tree, with an arbitrary number of sub-trees, represented by a list.
 In our case of modelling a 3D space, this will not be more than 8 children per node, thus an oct-tree.
-The node of the tree consists of the size of a region, the centre of mass, total mass and sub-trees.
+The node consists of the size of a region, the centre of mass, total mass and sub-trees.